wrp/smtx/README.rst

 smtx -- Simple Modal Terminal Multiplexer

 smtx is designed for simplicity in the implementation and ease of use in a limited environment (eg, on a small physical device).
+It provides a simple mechanism for providing ptys that are wider than the physical device, and makes it simple to have multiple views in different locations of the pty.
+Also, it provides a simple mechanism for generating screen layouts dynamically.

 Quickstart
 ==========